Mirrorigin/BoardGAIT/readme.md

     export ELEVEN_API_KEY="REPLACE_THIS_LINE_WITH_YOUR_API_KEY"
     export OPENAI_API_KEY="REPLACE_THIS_LINE_WITH_YOUR_API_KEY"
    ```
-   If you don't want to use API key, you can navigate to app.py,
+   If you don't want to use API key, you can navigate to **_app.py_**,
-   commented the first line, and uncommented the second line.
+   comment the first line, and uncomment the second line.
 This will use mock logics instead of calling API:
    ```python
    # from utils.ai_api import initialize_ai_agent, generate_ai_descriptions, generate_ai_votes
    from utils.ai_mock import initialize_ai_agent, generate_ai_descriptions, generate_ai_votes